 In the first part, Dr. Jasser Auda raised the question about where women prayer area should be located within the mosque and whether segregating women from men in mosques is acceptable.
-He listed 5 disadvantages of this practice and showed how the design of the Prophet’s Mosque was open for both males and females.
-In this article, an important advantage of such an open design is discussed.
+Check all the parts in the special page: Women and Mosque: The Difficult Questions

 Women Learnt from Imam directly

 As women had their share in the Prophet’s Mosque, they were able to see him as he preached.
 That is scientifically proven to help in maintaining attentiveness and proper communication.
 Some women used to directly learn the Quran from the recitation of the Prophet (peace and blessings be upon him).